-Even if the plaintiff settles with the defendant in the underlying litigation, the plaintiff is not thereafter barred from initiating a legal malpractice action against his or her attorney for negligence in the prior suit.
+Even if the plaintiff settles with the defendant in the underlying litigation, the plaintiff is not thereafter barred from initiating a legal malpractice action against his or her attorney for negligent representation.
 In Goff v.
-Justice, the court held the trier of fact must "look beyond the fact that the underlying claim was settled and consider the position in which" the plaintiff was left in because of the attorney's negligence.
-If the plaintiff was restricted in the presenting its case against the defendant in the underlying litigation as a result of the attorney's negligence, then a subsequent legal malpractice action should survive preclusion.
+Justice, the court held the trier of fact must "look beyond the fact that the underlying claim was settled" and consider the position in which the plaintiff was left in because of the attorney's negligence.
+If the plaintiff was restricted in the presenting its case against the defendant in the underlying litigation as a result of the attorney's negligence, then a subsequent legal malpractice action should survive.